-The Kindergarten to Year 6 formal assembly is held fortnightly on the even weeks on Friday at 12.05 noon.
+The formal assembly is held weekly on the even weeks for Years K-2, on odd weeks for Years 3-6 on Friday at 12.05 noon.
 The assembly is led by the Student Representative Council.
 The assembly programs include:

-- $\hfill\square$ School song
+- School song

-- Motto
+- □ Motto

 - Principal's message

 - Presentation of awards and acknowledgements

 - Class item

 - National Anthem

-- Parents are encouraged to attend the formal assembly.
+Parents are encouraged to attend the formal assembly.